algolia/gatsby-plugin-algolia/README.md

 The `transformer` field accepts a function and optionally you may provide an `async` function.

+The index will be synchronised with the provided index name on Algolia on the `build` step in Gatsby.
+This is not done earlier to prevent you going over quota while developing.

 # Feedback

 This is the very first version of our plugin and isn't yet officially supported.
 Please leave all your feedback in GitHub issues 😊